-The Thrustmaster Ferrari 458 Spider sim racing wheel is another solid sim racing wheel controller that provides (arguably) one of the best driving experience for the price.
+The Thrustmaster Ferrari 458 Spider sim racing wheel is another solid sim racing wheel controller that provides a good driving experience for the price.
 The star of the show here is the “bungee cord” mechanism that allows for passive return to resting position as well as increased tension near the ends of the wheel’s rotation range.
-While this is a far cry from the immersive qualities of a force feedback motor, it feels like Thrustmaster might be onto something here – and it’s nice to see a big sim racing gear manufacturer striving to create better build quality for entry-level products.
+While this is a far cry from the immersive qualities of a force feedback motor, it’s nice to see a big sim racing gear manufacturer striving to create better build quality for entry-level products.

 Originally designed for use with Xbox One and Windows 10, this is one of few sim racing wheels that is compatible with Xbox Series X as well.
 Bonus items include a desk/table clamp and a Kinect detection LED for those who still have one of Microsoft’s motion camera setups.
 Overall. this is a good entry-level sim racing setup that’s worth a look; the only real knocks are the light weight and lack of a clutch pedal.
 Still, if you’re a Ferrari fan or just need a good sim racing wheel for your Xbox One on the cheap, this is a solid wheel and pedals set that you might want to get.